hardekbc/mentor-release/autograder/README.md

 # Solution Formats

 The solution files take different forms depending on the type of problem being graded.
-Each filename starts with <problem-id>, and the student submissions are assumed to use the same id.
+Each filename starts with `<problem-id>`, and the student submissions are assumed to use the same id.
 For example, if the problem id is `problem1a` and it is a DFA construction problem, then the solution might be named `problem1a.1.dfa` and the student submission should be named `problem1a.dfa`.

 ## Regular Language Solutions

-The filename format is `<problem-id>.<point-value>.{dfa,nfa,re}`, where the problem id is any string that doesn't contain '.', the point value is the number of points this problem is worth (an integer value), and the suffix says whether the solution file contains a Mentor DFA, NFA, or regular expression description.
+The filename format is `<problem-id>.<point-value>.{dfa,nfa,re}`, where the problem id is any string that doesn't contain `.`, the point value is the number of points this problem is worth (an integer value), and the suffix says whether the solution file contains a Mentor DFA, NFA, or regular expression description.

 EXAMPLE: `p1.5.nfa` is the solution for problem `p1`, worth 5 points, and in the form of an NFA.

 ## Context-Free Language Solutions

-The filename format is `<problem-id>.<point-value>.<num-words>.{cfg,pda}`, where the problem id is any string that doesn't contain '.', the point value is the number of points this problem is worth (an integer value), <num-words> is the number of words that should be used to check the student submission against the solition (an integer value), and the suffix says whether the solution file contains a Mentor CFG or PDA description.
+The filename format is `<problem-id>.<point-value>.<num-words>.{cfg,pda}`, where the problem id is any string that doesn't contain `.`, the point value is the number of points this problem is worth (an integer value), `<num-words>` is the number of words that should be used to check the student submission against the solition (an integer value), and the suffix says whether the solution file contains a Mentor CFG or PDA description.

 EXAMPLE: `p2.1.1000.cfg` is the solution for problem `p2`, worth 1 point, using 1000 words to compare the solution against the submission, and in the form of a CFG.